Vine Ripe Nutrition Logo

 6. Green Tea

-Green tea has always tastes a little bitter to me and there is a flavor that I could not describe.
-Could it be a savory flavor?
+Green tea has always tasted bitter and had a flavor that I could not describe.
+Could it be savory?
 I learned from my friend Jessi from Asheville Tea Company that I could be steeping my green tea a little too long.
-Now, that I know to steep it less time, it has decreased the bitterness so that umami flavor shines through.
-It is even has a little bit of smokiness.
+Now that I know how to steep it in less time, the bitterness has decreased, so the umami flavor shines through.
+It even has a little bit of smokiness.

-There are lots of different green teas to try to explore the taste of umami from all over the world!
-It would be fun to even plan a green tea tasting party!
+Many different green teas from all over the world are good for exploring the taste of umami!
+It would be fun even to plan a green tea-tasting party!

 carrots